opensearch-project/opensearch-k8s-operator/docs/userguide/main.md

            - delete: {}
 ```

-The namespace of the `ISMPolicy` must be the namespace the OpenSearch cluster itself is deployed in. `policyId` is an optional field, and if not provided `metadata.name` is used as the default.
+The namespace of the `OpensearchISMPolicy` must be the namespace the OpenSearch cluster itself is deployed in. `policyId` is an optional field, and if not provided `metadata.name` is used as the default.
 ```

 ## Managing index and component templates